ncoghlan/misc/notes/python3/enum_creation.rst

           blue
           green # This should trigger an exception

-  As with the ``= ...`` version, it would also be possible to make an implicit enumeration that used the qualified name of each member as that member's value.
+  When the metaclass is putting the class together, it then looks at all the entries set to the sentinel value and then either numbers them in order (if using integers as values) or else sets each of them to the qualified name of the member (if using strings as values)

 * Extensible enums, that don't enforce the "Enums with defined members are final" restriction, instead enforcing a restriction that subclasses that